cjcharrison/cjcharrison.github.io-analytax/about.markdown

 layout: page
 title: About
 permalink: /about/
-description: "Learn about Analytax - where tax meets technology.
-Expert insights on tax tech, digital transformation, and AI-powered solutions."
----

----
-layout: page
-title: About
-permalink: /about/
 description: "About Analytax - tax technology blog focused on analytics, machine learning, and data-driven approaches for tax technologists."
 ---